Are you sure you want to remove this address from your profile? This action is not undoable.

 Select from the product categories and discover a world full or exquisite gourmet flavor.

-Before you can enjoy a delicious cup of coffee, it needs to be picked, processed, and roasted.
-Coffee production is still an artisanal business—this means a lot of people worked hard to create your morning cup of Joe.
-Find out what went into making your cup of Britt coffee.
+Before you can enjoy a delicious cup of coffee, each bean needs to be picked, processed, and roasted.
+Coffee production is still an artisanal business—this means a lot of people worked hard to create your morning cup.
+Find out what went into making your favorite Café Britt coffee.

-Coffee seeds are planted in large, shaded nurseries.
+Coffee seeds are first planted in large, shaded nurseries.
 After sprouting, the seedlings are removed and re-planted in individual pots.
-The beans then begin growing onto the shrub, which does not usually get harvested for another three or four years, and can last up to 20 years before being replanted.
-When the berries turn red (or in rare varieties, yellow) it is time for the harvest.
+After being transplanted to the plantation, the mature shrub will start to produce.
+Coffee shrubs are not usually harvested for the first three or four years, and they can last up to 20 years before being replaced.
+When the berries turn red (or, in rare varieties, yellow), it is time for the harvest.

-Each November, the ripe beans are picked.
-In Costa Rica, the beans are harvested by hand by coffee pickers, who move into houses near the plantations each harvest season.
+When harvest time arrives, the ripe beans are picked.
+Costa Rica has one harvest season, beginning in November and continuing through February (depending on the region of the country).
+Here, beans are harvested by hand by coffee pickers, who often move into houses near the plantations each season.
 A very efficient coffee picker can fill 20 cajuelas (an official unit of measurement established by the Costa Rican government) each day.

-After all this work it is finally time to bring out the flavors and aromas of the beans by roasting them.
-Roasting requires a skill set somewhere in the middle of an artist and scientist.
+After all this work, a different kind of labor begins: that of bringing out the flavors and aromas of the beans by roasting them.
+Roasting requires a skill set that's a little but artist and a little bit scientist.
 The goal is to enhance the natural qualities of the beans and bring out the best flavors.
-After being roasted the beans are ground and packed.
+After roasting, the beans are ground and packed.

 Have any questions?
 Our Coffee Experts will be more than happy to help